jhpyle/docassemble/_docs/development.md

 multiple servers for development and experimentation, and if time passes, you may forget where the authoritative version of the package lives.

+## Managing the production upgrade process

+Since **docassemble** sessions can be saved and resumed later, it is possible that a user could start an interview in January, log out, and then you upgrade the software behind that interview in February, and then the user logs back in again in March.

+This could lead to problems.
+Suppose that in the first version of your interview, you had a variable named `recieved_income`.
+But in the second version of the interview, you changed the name of the variable to `received_income`.
+If the user had already answered the question that defined `recieved_income`, then when they log in and use the second version of the interview, they may be asked the same question again, since `received_income` is not defined in their interview answers.

+Or, if the user started an interview in December, and then resumed it in January, but in the meantime an applicable law changed, the interview may have made legal determinations that are now outdated and need to be reconsidered.

+So if you will be upgrading your software as your users are using it, you will need to be careful about ensuring that your changes are "backwards-compatible."

+There are a variety of techniques that you can use to prevent problems caused by software updates.

+1. You could include a version number in your package.
+So if users start using the interview `docasemble.bankruptcy102:data/questions/controversy.yml`, you can upgrade your software by publishing `docasemble.bankruptcy103:data/questions/controversy.yml`, and the users with existing sessions will continue to use version 102.
+2. When you upgrade, you can add a [`mandatory`] code block early on in your interview that performs upgrade-related functions, like renaming the variable `recieved_income` to `received_income`.
+3. In every version of your interview, you can include a [`mandatory`] code block that sets a variable like `interview_version` to whatever the current interview version is.
+Then, if the user resumes an old session, your code can be aware of the fact that the session was started under the old version.

 # Workflow for collaboration